jsoma/ire25-natural-pdf/README.md

 ## Your notebooks

 Click them.
 Run them.
 Shift+enter is your best friend.
+If something isn't working, `!pip install "natural-pdf[all]"`

 - [Natural PDF basics with text and tables](xxx)
 - [OCR and AI magic](xxx)